"Thinking Quantum": Lectures on Quantum Theory: The Foundations of Quantum Theory

-An operator corresponding to a Hermitian matrix is a \emph{Hermitian operator}.
+An operator corresponding to a Hermitian matrix\footnote{In an infinite-dimensional Hilbert space, where we don't necessarily have a matrix representation, a Hermitian operator is defined using the property that it is self-adjoint.} is a \emph{Hermitian operator} .
 Above you have proved some interesting properties of these operators.
-In particular, their eigenvalues are real and their eigenvectors form an orthonormal basis.

-In quantum theory, Hermitian operators correspond to \emph{observables}, that is, properties of the system that can be measured.
-The eigenvalues of these operators correspond to the different possible outcomes of the measurement.
+In particular, their eigenvalues are real, and there is an orthonormal basis consisting of their eigenvectors (a.k.a. an eigenbasis). \begin{quote} \textbf{The Observable Axiom} \textbf{:} In quantum theory, Hermitian operators correspond to \emph{observables} , that is, properties of the system that can be measured.
+The eigenvalues of these operators, which are real as for all Hermitian operators, exactly correspond to all the different possible outcomes of the measurement. \end{quote} The mapping is one-to-one and onto (a.k.a. a \emph{bijection} ), meaning that each eigenvalue corresponds to exactly one measurement outcome and vice versa.
 This makes sense because we always measure real numbers; there are no measurement devices that measure complex numbers!

-Examples of observables are position, momentum, angular momentum, energy and spin.
+Examples of observables are position, momentum, angular momentum, energy, and spin (which is intrinsic angular momentum).
 All of these may be represented as Hermitian operators on an appropriate Hilbert space.